Joshua-Noakes1/mei-cards/README.md

 # mei-cards

 Use your HoYoLAB data to generate cards with your Genshin Impact, Honkai Impact 3rd, Honkai: Star Rail and Zenless Zone Zero stats!
+> [!WARNING]
-<small>This project is not affiliated with miHoYo, they could decide to ban you for using it. [[2.3.vii HoYoVerse Account - Terms of Service](https://account.hoyoverse.com/?lang=en-us&bbs_theme=dark&bbs_theme_device=1#/about/userAgreement)]</small>
+> This project is not affiliated with miHoYo / HoYoVerse, they could decide to ban you for using it. [[2.3.vii HoYoVerse Account - Terms of Service](https://account.hoyoverse.com/?lang=en-us&bbs_theme=dark&bbs_theme_device=1#/about/userAgreement)]

 ## Examples